erSubhashThapa/100daysofcode/r1-log.md

    How to I throw an error if the wrong parameters are passed to the constructor?

-   ## Is my class too messy?
-Is this wrong?
+   ## Is my Search class constructor too busy?

    I changed my `searchString()` function to a class called `Search`.